Engelch/ConfigShell/doc/containerBuild.md

 1. Showing the current version number of the source code
 2. Increasing either major, minor, or patch number of the version
 3. creation of debug builds
-4. creation of release builds
+4. creation of release builds (without debug information)
-5. creation of release builds with UPX compression (does not seem to work for Apple M1/arm64)
+5. creation of release builds with additional [UPX](https://upx.github.io/) compression (does not seem to work for Apple M1/arm64)
 6. execution of latest debug build
 7. execution of latest release build